Joseph James DeAngelo: Rapes

-Murders
+Maggiore murders

-A young Sacramento couple—Brian Maggiore, a military policeman at Mather Air Force Base, and his wife Katie Maggiore—were walking their dog in the Rancho Cordova area on the night of February 2, 1978, near where five East Area Rapist attacks had occurred.
+A young Sacramento couple—21-year-old Brian Keith Maggiore, a military policeman at Mather Air Force Base, and his 20-year-old wife Katie Lee Maggiore—were walking their dog in the Rancho Cordova area on the night of February 2, 1978, near where five East Area Rapist attacks had occurred.
 The Maggiores fled after a confrontation in the street but were chased down and shot to death.
 Some investigators suspected that they had been murdered by the East Area Rapist because of their proximity to the other attacks' locations, and a shoelace was found nearby.
 The FBI announced on June 15, 2016, that it was confident that the East Area Rapist had murdered the Maggiores.
 On June 29, 2020, DeAngelo entered a plea of guilty to these murders.

 Original Night Stalker (1979–1986)

 Shortly after the rape committed on July 5, 1979, DeAngelo moved to Southern California and began killing his victims, first striking in Santa Barbara County in October.
-The attacks lasted until 1981 (with a lone 1986 attack).
+The attacks lasted until 1981, with a lone 1986 attack.
 Only the couple in the first attack survived, alerting neighbors and forcing the intruder to flee; the other victims were murdered by gunshot or bludgeoning.
-Since DeAngelo was not linked to these crimes for decades, he was known as the Night Stalker in the area, before being renamed the Original Night Stalker after serial killer Richard Ramirez received the former nickname.
+Since DeAngelo was not linked to these crimes for decades, he was known as the Night Stalker by Santa Barbara County investigators.
+The other murders in Ventura, Irvine and Dana Point were linked together through DNA evidence prior to 2000, and the assailant was renamed the Original Night Stalker after serial killer Richard Ramirez had been designated with the former nickname.